sirkhancision/dotfiles/README.md

 ![desktop + dunst + terminal](screenshots/2022-12-03_16-19-14.png)

 A set of configuration files for my personal system (Void Linux).
-Refer to **dotman.sh** to automate a lot of this process.
+Refer to **dotman** to automate a lot of this process.
 There's also **void_install.sh**, to automate stuff after installing Void Linux.

 ---